AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

 >
 >It is also recommended that you configure a message on the login screen to advise external users how to contact their administrator for a new password or for other information.

 **From:** The email address from which the activation email is sent.
-This email address receives failed delivery notices from the registrant’s email host and also any messages that the recipient sends in reply to the registration email.
+This email address receives failed delivery notices from the registrant's email host and also any messages that the recipient sends in reply to the registration email.
 The default format of the From email address is postmaster@[your_installation_domain].com.

 **Subject:** Default subject for the activation email message.

 **Timeout:** The number of days after which the activation invitation expires if the user does not activate the account.
 The default value is 30 days.

-**Message:** The text that appears in the body of the message a message indicating that the recipient’s user account needs to be activated.
+**Message:** The text that appears in the body of the message a message indicating that the recipient's user account needs to be activated.
 You may also want to include information such as how to contact an administrator to obtain a new password.

 ### Configure a password reset email {#configure-a-password-reset-email}

-If you have to reset an invited user’s password, a confirmation email is generated that invites the user to choose a new password.
-A user’s password cannot be determined; if the user forgets it, you must reset it.
+If you have to reset an invited user's password, a confirmation email is generated that invites the user to choose a new password.
+A user's password cannot be determined; if the user forgets it, you must reset it.

 The following settings are located in the Reset Password Email area of the Invited User Registration page.